dbtek/hyperc/README.md

 function circleStore(state, emitter) {
   var nextId = consecutive()
+  // store should add a unique container to state
-  state.circles = {}
+  // this key will be used to bind renderer state.circles = {}

+  // adds a new item to store
+  // items should be id keyed objects
-  function addItem(item) {
+  // here, provided consecutive helper is used to create sequential ids function addItem(item) {
     const id = nextId()
     state.circles[id] = Object.assign({}, item, {id})